bmatsuo/lmdb-go/README.md

-**NOTE:** While the lmdb package tries hard to make LMDB as easy to use as possible there are compromises, gotchas, and caveats that application developers must be aware of when relying on LMDB to store there data.
+**NOTE:** While the lmdb package tries hard to make LMDB as easy to use as possible there are compromises, gotchas, and caveats that application developers must be aware of when relying on LMDB to store their data.
 All users are encouraged to fully read the [documentation](https://godoc.org/github.com/bmatsuo/lmdb-go/lmdb) so they are aware of these caveats.